grml/grml.org/content/faq/_index.md

 <p>Of course running from CD/DVD is a common way to boot
 Grml.
 But Grml provides many more ways to boot:</p>

-<p>It is possible to boot Grml via USB (e.g. USB stick or
-harddisk), firewire, or running from a Compact Flash disk.
+It is possible to boot Grml via USB (e.g. USB stick or harddisk), firewire, or running from a Compact Flash disk.
 It works out of the box; you don't need to modify anything.
-Check out <a href="https://github.com/grml/grml/wiki/usb">the usb webpage in the grml-wiki</a> for more details.</p>
+Check out [the entry on USB boot](#usbboot) for more details.

 <p>Your computer can not boot from CD-ROM but provides a
 floppy disk?
 Take a look